Allowing the OAuth 2.0 Provider to Save Consent

 To request the user to provide consent even if it is already saved, add the

 Resource owners/end users can also revoke consent provided on requests for access tokens at any given time.
-For more information, see Let Users Revoke Consent.
+For more information, see "Allowing Users to Revoke Consent".

 Perform the following steps to configure AM to save consent:

-In the AM Admin UI, go to Realms > Realm Name > Services > OAuth 2.0 provider > Consent.
+In the AM console, go to Realms > Realm Name > Services > OAuth 2.0 provider > Consent.

 In the Saved Consent Attribute field, add the name of the attribute you created in the identity store.